NovoLabs/gregor/README.md

 #'user/ctl-ch
 ```

-There are a few things going on here which are worth a closer examination.
-First, lets look at the configuration map passed to `gregor.consumer/create`.
-It has a few different keys which are worth talking about:
+There are a few things going on here which warrant a closer examination.
+First, lets look at the configuration map passed to `gregor.consumer/create`:

-#### `:output-policy`
+*`:output-policy`*

 The value of `:output-policy` should be a set containing the list of events we want published to `out-ch`.
 There are three types of events that Gregor publishes: